Synthoid/ExportSheetData/docs/xml/xmlnamespaces.md

 Namespaces
 ----------
 Namespaces used for the exported XML's elements.
 Attributes and elements can be declared with a namespace by using a name prefix.
-For example: `ss:Type`, `x:Wdith`, `mx:Platform`, ect.
+For example: `ss:Type`, `x:Width`, `mx:Platform`, ect.
 To add a namespace, click the `+` button next to the Namespaces label.
 To remove a namespace, click the `-` button next to the namespace's prefix label.

 There are two values associated with a namespace:
  - `Prefix`